mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "They can wait."

 "Kipnu..."
 His gaze cast doubt on my resolve.
 How easy it would have been to have him with me for the whole journey; to know that I wouldn't be alone in thinking I was doing what was right, what was needed.
 But my comfort wasn't worth Kipnu's safety.
 I could have run then: I wanted to run.
-My plan was already thought through: deliver the message, then serve my time in Ulukoma and come back.
+My plan was already thought through: deliver the message, then serve my time on Ulukoma and come back.
 I could survive.
 But if Kipnu were with me, I wouldn't stop worrying about him, and he about me.
 We would never make it Shaki, much less the senate hall.

 I lowered my voice and kept my voice from breaking.
 "It may take a while, but I'll be back.
 I promise."